microsoft/Accera/docs/Install/Building_on_MacOS.md

 * Ccache
 * LLVM OpenMP 5, if using parallelization

-Homebrew is a package manager that makes it easy to install the prerequisites.
+Homebrew is a package manager that makes it easy to install the prerequesits.
 Homebrew can be downloaded and installed by:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"